BM632 Managing & Developing Innovation & Creativity

 -an ability to manage their learning and work with minimal or no supervision.

--work effectively with others in relation to a team effort demonstrating or supporting leadership, negotiating and managing conflict proactively.
+-use initiative to take responsibility for determining and achieving personal outcomes and/or outputs -work effectively with others in relation to a team effort demonstrating or supporting leadership, negotiating and managing conflict proactively.

 Work demonstrates a highly proficient ability to: